jlu5/SupyPlugins/RelayNext/README.md

 ### Removing/clearing relays

 The `unset` command removes a relay name, while the `clear` command clears all relays.
-The `remove` command removes individual channels from a relay, deleting it when the number of channels left is `< 2`.
+The `remove` command removes individual channels from a relay, deleting it completely when the amount of channels is less than 2.